 - cancel the changes

 The controller reads the temperature in internal units (0-1023) by reading the voltage on A0 Arduino pin.
 It is convenient for us to use the human readable units like degrees of Celsius or Fahrenheit.
-The controller has default parameters that allow it to translate internal temperature readings into human readable units.
-But the soldering iron could be different so the calibration procedure implemented in the controller.
 There are three reference points for soldering iron calibration: 200, 300 and 400 degrees of Celsius.
 The controller saves internal readings for these three reference points and uses them to convert the temperature from internal reading to human readable values.

 The calibration process requires to check the temperature in 7-8 points.
 Select 'calib.' menu item from the setup menu to start calibration process.
 The calibration screen would be displayed with 'OFF" message indicating the iron tip is ready to be calibrated.
 Switch-on the iron by pressing the encoder handle.
 The soldering iron starts heating.

 The PID algorithm allows reach the desired temperature in short time.
 When the reference point temperature would be reached, the controller would 'beep' indicating it is ready to check the temperature by external sensor.
 Wait a little allowing the temperature to stabilize, then check the real temperature of the soldering iron by external sensor.
 Then rotate the handle of the rotary encoder and enter the real temperature of the iron.
 Press the encoder handle lightly.
 The controller saves the real temperature of the reference point and continues to check the temperature at next reference point.
 The reference point number would be displayed on the first display string.
 As soon as all measurements would be finished, the calibration procedure finished and the controller would return at main mode.Automatic power-off feature

 The automatic switch-off feature required of using tilt or reed switch in the updated firmware version,